haskell-github-trust/.github/profile/README.md

 Any Trust Owner may add another person whom they trust to be a Trust Owner.
 Invite the other person become an Owner of this GitHub organization, then add their name to the [Trust Owner list](https://github.com/haskell-github-trust/.github/blob/main/TRUSTEES.md) and your own name as the Trust Owner who vouched for them.
 For transparency, every Trust Owner should be a [__*Public*__ Owner](https://github.com/orgs/haskell-github-trust/people) of the GitHub organization.

-## How to quit being a Trust Owner

-You can transfer your repos back to your own account and quit this organization any time you want.

-## Package manners

-If a package has an active maintainer, then any volunteer improvements should be submitted as Pull Requests.

-If a package is being ignored, then any Trust Owner may make improvements and publish new versions.
-Use courtesy and judgement when deciding whether a package is being ignored.

 ## How to publish to Hackage

 You need your own “uploader group” account on Hackage.
 Use the [haskell_github_trust](https://github.com/haskell-github-trust/secrets) account to